 Below: Apollo's footprints will last longer than any on Earth exposed to the elements, but over time even on the Moon time changes things.
 Micrometeorites and subtle soil movements will gradually erase our first footprints on the Moon over perhaps a million years.
 This unique moment in our history, indeed the coming and going of Man, is but a moment in Moon Time.

 The Twentieth Century will be remembered as among other things a time of unprecedented ingenuity and brutality.
 Once in a great while Great Projects come about where our skills are applied towards things that benefit and inspire the world.
 Apollo was such a marshaling of the best of our minds and our industry.
 It was something most of those who worked on believed in deeply.
 Apollo was not just another canal or weapons system, indeed it was a nationalistic demonstration of the prowess of the United States over the USSR, but it was also a glorious crusade to bring the heavens within our grasp.
 Apollo 11 gave a magical edge to that eventful summer of 1969, as titanic cultural forces clashed and flowed past each other in America.
 The Vietnam war was at it's height, demonstrations against it were becoming 'mainstream' and chemical visions colorfully enveloped many young minds.
 NASA was winning the technological battle but losing the mass appeal it needed to sustain human space exploration.
-Vietnam was swallowing up much of American discretionary funds, of which NASA as well as many other worthy programs depended.
-The military backgrounds of most astronauts, a natural choice considering the rigors of such pioneering missions, may have contributed to high profile space flights being largely regarded as part of the Military Industrial Complex, alien to the youth movement which was starting to grab at the reins of power.
-In retrospect perhaps the biggest mistake NASA made in the Public Relations aspects of Apollo was to never plan to show the world the faces of people on the Moon out of fear of the brief ultraviolet exposure if the sun fell on their faces.
+In retrospect perhaps the biggest mistake NASA made in the Public Relations aspects of Apollo was to never plan to show the world the faces of people on the Moon out of fear of the brief ultraviolet exposure.
 Apollo was thus a series of faceless armored forms, a prototype of increasingly negative public associations.
-The last Lunar expedition gave the world a brief look at Harrison Schmitt raising his visor to give history a rare live look at a human face in a spacesuit on the Moon.
+The last Lunar expedition gave the world one of the few brief looks at a person, Harrison Schmitt, speaking to us from the Moon.

 Now people being on the Moon is little more